ramazancetinkaya/FileExtensionConverter/README.md

 Commercial/individual use of the information and code in this project is entirely at your own risk.

+By using this software, you agree to the above terms and conditions.
+If you do not agree with these terms, you should not use this software.

 ## Support
 If you encounter any issues while using this class, or if you have any questions or feedback, please feel free to open an issue on the repository's issue tracker.
 I will do my best to assist you as soon as possible.